damienvanrobaeys/Run-in-Sandbox/README.md

-# Run in Sandbox: a quick way to test files in Windows Sandbox from a right-click
+# Run in Sandbox: a quick way to run/extract files in Windows Sandbox from a right-click
 This allows you to do the below things in Windows Sandbox **just from a right-click** by adding context menus:
 - Run PS1 as user or system in Sandbox
 - Run VBS, EXE, MSI in Sandbox